 });

-You can use the filter method in javascript with data structures combined with arrays.
+You can use the filter method in javascript with array of objects.
 For example, let's say you have an array including some objects representing people and you want to create a new array containing only people who are over the age of 18.
 You could use the filter method like this:

 const people = [